MicrosoftDocs/learn/learn-pr/azure/govern-azure-databases-with-microsoft-purview/includes/register-scan-azure-sql-managed-instance-data.md

 ### Steps to register a data source with Microsoft Purview Studio

-Use these steps in Microsoft Purview Studio to register a data source from an Azure SQL Managed Instance in an Microsoft Purview account:
+Use these steps in Microsoft Purview Studio to register a data source from an Azure SQL Managed Instance in a Microsoft Purview account:

 1. In the Azure portal, select your **Microsoft Purview** account, and then select **Microsoft Purview Studio**.